If you're a developer working on a Node.js application, you may have wondered about the best way to run it in a production environment. For example:

-You will see that the resource group includes multiple virtual machines (the nodes of the cluster) as well as a load balancer.
-Selecting the load balancer will display its properties, including its public IP address.
+- The resource group includes multiple virtual machines (the nodes of the cluster) as well as a load balancer.

 Step 3: Test the deployed application

-Enter the load balancer's IP address directly into your browser's address bar.
+Enter the load balancer's domain name directly into your browser's address bar.
 You should now see your application.
 The image below shows the sample application's welcome page:

 Verify that the application is able to read and write data using the MongoDB database configured earlier.
 With the example application, enter a new to-do item and it should appear in the list, as shown below: